rpede/MobileProgramming24/_working_with_data/json.md

 # Manual serialization

-## Deserialization
+## Decoding

 In Dart we can deserialize JSON using [jsonDecode](https://api.dart.dev/stable/3.3.0/dart-convert/jsonDecode.html) function from the `dart:convert` library.

-The function has a return type of `dynamic`, which means we don't know the type in source code, we can tell when running the application.
+The function has a return type of `dynamic`, which means that Dart can't tell what type it is before running the the application.

 It is important to know how types a treated when working with JSON.
 Here are some examples you can play around with: